Denis Pasler

-Denis Vladimirovich Pasler (Russian: Денис Владимирович Паслер; born on 29 October 1978), is a Russian statesman, who is currently the 4th governor of Orenburg Oblast since 18 September 2019.
+Denis Vladimirovich Pasler (Russian: Денис Владимирович Паслер; born 29 October 1978) is a Russian politician who is currently the governor of Sverdlovsk Oblast since September 2025.

-He had served as the Chairman of the Government of the Sverdlovsk Oblast from 2012 to 2016.
+He previously served as the 4th Governor of Orenburg Oblast from 2019 to 2025 and the Chairman of the Government of Sverdlovsk Oblast from 2012 to 2016.

-Pasler is under personal sanctions introduced by the United Kingdom because he supported the Russian invasion of Ukraine.

 Biography

 Denis Pasler was born on 29 October 1978.

 After graduating from the Ural State Mining University in 2001, Pasler began working at Severouralsky Concrete Concrete Plant CJSC as the head of the sales department, was the appointed commercial director of the enterprise.
 Soon he became the general director of Severouralsky Concrete Concrete Plant LLC, which he remained (concurrently) until his appointment as Chairman of the Government of the Sverdlovsk Region.

 From 2004 to 2005, he headed OAO Krasnoturinskmezhraygaz.
 From 2005 to 2009, Pasler headed CJSC GAZEKS (GRO of the Sverdlovsk Oblast).

 On 2 March 2008, Pasler was elected to the House of Representatives of the Legislative Assembly of Sverdlovsk Oblast from the Serov single-mandate constituency No. 19.
 From 2008 to 2011, he was a member of the House of Representatives of the Legislative Assembly of the Sverdlovsk Region from the Serov constituency.
 In May 2009, he was elected to the Regional Political Council of the United Russia Party, in May 2011 - to the Presidium of the Party's Political Council.

 From 2009 to 2010, he was managing director of OAO Sverdlovenergosbyt, and from 25 December 2010 to 2012, he held the position of General Director of OAO Yekaterinburggaz.

 From December 2011 to June 2012, he was a member of the Legislative Assembly of Sverdlovsk Oblast, and was a member of the Committee for Infrastructure Development and Housing Policy.

 On 19 June 2012, Pasler was nominated and approved for the post of Chairman of the Government of the Sverdlovsk Oblast.
 On 20 June, in accordance with the decree of the governor, he took up his duties.
 On 26 September 2016, he resigned of his own accord.

 Since 10 March 2017, he has been acting as the General Director of PJSC T Plus, and since 4 April 2017, he has been the chairman of the Board of PJSC T Plus.